 - Applicants with baccalaureate degrees in fields other than English are given full consideration; additional course work may be required.

-- The Master of Arts in English consists of 18 hour program requirements plus one of two options:
+- The Master of Arts in English consists of 21 hours of program requirements plus one of two options:

 - Option A: 9 hours of electives courses plus a scholarly thesis (4 credit hours)

-- Duties include teaching English composition or working in the writing lab
+- Duties include teaching English composition or working in the Writing Center

 - Instructional training is provided through a two-semester pedagogy course